 Silence of the Sciences

 During the Middle Ages, the sciences went dark.
 From about the 5th century to the 15th very little occurred in the field of dentistry.
-Most scientific endeavors suffered drastic decline during the early Middle Ages.
+Most scientific endeavors suffered a drastic decline during the early Middle Ages.
 Greek knowledge went by the wayside and the Roman Empire fell.
-Not until the Scientific Revolution of the 15th and 16th centuries did scientific study take hold once more.
+Not until the Scientific Revolution of the 15th and 16th centuries did the scientific study take hold once more.

 The discipline of dentistry began to blossom in the 17th century, although orthodontics as a branch of dentistry had not yet been established.
 Little was written about orthodontics during the Middle Ages.

 Correcting the malocclusion of teeth was called ‘regulating’ back in the 1700s.
 It’s interesting to know that orthodontics in Texas today is related all the way back to a Parisian of the 18th century.
 Pierre Fauchard acquired the status of being the “Father of Orthodontia” partially due to his publication of a 2 volume work on dentistry.
 It was The Surgeon Dentist: A Treatise on the Teeth.
 In it he described the expansion arch – a curved appliance to which the teeth were ligated.
 The principles of this device are still used in some of today’s orthodontic appliances.

 Once the scientific method took hold, many fields of scientific study began to grow and practical application resulted.
 Notably, John Hunter, an Englishman who was a surgeon and anatomist, advanced dentistry to a great degree by studying and writing about human dentition in his book The Natural History of the Human Teeth.
 This was the first book to express clear orthopedic principles.

 From Mummies in Egypt to Orthodontics in Texas